Formula to Calculate Forward Rate

 = [(1 + 5.00%) * (1 + 6.50%)]1/2 – 1

 Therefore, calculation of spot rate for three years will be,

 S3 = [(1 + S1) * (1 + F(1,2))2]1/3 – 1

 = [(1 + 5.00%) * (1 + 6.00%)2]1/3 – 1

 Therefore, the calculation of one-year forward rate two years from now will be,

 F(2,1) = [(1 + S3)3 / (1 + S2)2]1/(3-2) – 1

 = [(1 + 5.67%)3 / (1 + 5.75%)2] – 1

 This has been a guide to Forward Rate Formula.
-Here we discuss how to calculate Forward Rate along with the practical examples and downloadable excel sheet.
+Here we discuss how to calculate forward rate from spot rate along with the practical examples and downloadable excel sheet.
 You can learn more about accounting from the following articles –